saori-eth/hyperfy/docs/scripting/Networking.md

 Apps in Hyperfy communicate using `app.send`, `app.on`, `app.emit`, and `world.on`.

+`world.isServer` and `world.isClient` define where your scripts are executed.

 * `app.send` / `app.on`: Send/receive events within the same app.
 * `app.emit`: Server-only, sends events to other apps.
 * `world.on`: Listens for events from other apps.